 We found the prices for meals in Granada to be double the prices we were charged in León.
 We did find though two places which were good value for money.
 Unfortunately, we didn’t note their names, but our description hopefully helps to find them:

-- There is a good Comedor right next to the BAC bank branch on Calle Atravesada serving a variety of meals for just over NIO100 (excluding drink).
+- There is a good Comedor right next to the BAC bank branch on Calle Atravesada serving a variety of meals for just over NIO100 (excluding drinks).
 They are open for lunch only.

 - One evening, we enjoyed a huge plate of Parillada (a variety of grilled meats) at a restaurant on Calle La Libertad, a few doors down from the Hotel Colonial (opposite Parque Central) for NIO400, which was more than enough for the two of us to share.